Rock Against Racism

 Rock Against Racism (RAR) was a political and cultural movement which emerged in 1976 in reaction to a rise in racist attacks on the streets of the United Kingdom and increasing support for the far-right National Front at the ballot box.
-Between 1976 and 1982 RAR activists organised national carnivals and tours, as well as local gigs and clubs throughout the country.
-RAR brought together black and white fans in their common love of music, in order to discourage young people from embracing racism.
+Between 1976 and 1982, RAR activists organised national carnivals and tours, as well as local gigs and clubs throughout the country.
+RAR brought together black and white fans in their common love of music, to discourage young people from embracing racism.
 The musicians came from all pop music genres, something reflected in one of RAR's slogans: "Reggae, soul, rock'n'roll, jazz, funk and punk".
-The movement was founded, in part, as a response to racist statements by well-known rock musicians such as Eric Clapton and David Bowie.
+The movement was in part founded as a response to statements by rock musicians such as Eric Clapton and David Bowie.

 History

 Originally conceived as a one-off concert with a message against racism, Rock Against Racism was founded in 1976 by Red Saunders, Roger Huddle, Jo Wreford, Pete Bruno and others.
-According to Huddle, "it remained just an idea until August 1976", when Eric Clapton made a declaration of support for former Conservative minister Enoch Powell (known for his anti-immigration Rivers of Blood speech) at a concert in Birmingham.
+According to Huddle, "it remained just an idea until August 1976"; this was when Eric Clapton made a declaration of support for former Conservative minister Enoch Powell (known for his anti-immigration Rivers of Blood speech) at a concert in Birmingham.
 Clapton told the crowd that England had "become overcrowded" and that they should vote for Powell to stop Britain from becoming "a black colony".
 He also told the audience that Britain should "get the foreigners out, get the wogs out, get the coons out", and then he repeatedly shouted the National Front slogan "Keep Britain White".
 Saunders, Wreford and Bruno, who were members of the agit-prop theatre group, Kartoon Klowns, together with Huddle, responded by writing a letter to NME expressing their opposition to Clapton's remarks.
-They claimed these were all the more disgusting because he had a hit with a cover of Bob Marley's "I Shot the Sheriff":
+They believed these were all the more disgusting because he had a hit with a cover of Bob Marley's "I Shot the Sheriff":

 At the end of the letter, they called for people to help form a movement called Rock Against Racism, and they received hundreds of eager replies from fans who recognised the hypocrisy and wanted to proclaim the black roots of the music they loved.